tittoooo86/empireflippers/README.md

 The navigation looks pretty clean and functional, but it would be nice to give it a little more information.

-If we adding accent border and slightly darker background color to the active menu item it will be more meaningful.
+If we would add accent border and a slightly darker background color to the active menu item, it would be more meaningful, more defined.
 It’s always a good experience if you can see where you are within a site.

 [IMAGE - new design darker active item background and border]